grommunio/grommunio-documentation/admin/manual_core.rst

 to be open to the public Internet, because nginx is already that important point of ingress.
-The Gromox exmdb service (port 5000/tcp by default) needs to be reachable from other Gromox nodes in a multi-host grommunio setup for reasons of internal forwarding to a mailbox's home server.
+The Gromox exmdb service (port 5000/tcp by default) needs to be reachable from other Gromox nodes in a multi-host grommunio setup for internal forwarding to a mailbox's home server.

 Daemon executables are located in ``/usr/libexec/gromox``, they have short names like ``http``, ``zcore``, etc. The manpage carries the same name, so you